Erasmus

 Teaching mobility in November 2021:

-The aim of this intervention was to initiate the introduction of audiovisual teaching at the University of Dakar, in particular through a concrete learning situation and the production of an audiovisual project.ealisation of an audiovisual project.
+The aim of the intervention was to initiate the establishment of audiovisual education at the University of Dakar, in particular through a concrete learning situation and thecompletion of an audiovisual project.

-Testimonial: "Following the workshop held with ESP teams and students at UCAD in November 2021, we worked on and submitted a European capacity-building application entitled XAM XAMALÉ.
-It is scheduled to run for 3 years and includes the University of Turin (a UNITA member), the CESTI of the University of Dakar, UCAD (UNITA's GEMINAE partner) and the ISEP in Thies.
+Testimonial: "Following the workshop held with ESP teams and students at UCAD in November 2021, we worked on and submitted a European capacity-building proposal entitled XAM XAMALÉ.
+It is scheduled to run for three years and includes the University of Turin (member of UNITA), CESTI at the University of Dakar, UCAD (UNITA's GEMINAE partner), and ISEP in Thies.

-My trip in May consisted in meeting the various partners in person, and carrying out a check-up of the premises and equipment of the two establishments in Senegal likely to host a work-study audiovisual vocational bachelor's degree.
+My trip in May consisted of meeting with the various partners in person and inspecting the premises and equipment at the two institutions in Senegal that are likely to host a work-study professional bachelor's degree program in audiovisual studies.

-• Teaching mobility from March 7 to 11, 2022 for Pascale BALLAND, university professor and researcher at the SYMME Laboratory, specializing in mechanics and materials.
+• Teaching mobility from March 7 to 11, 2022, by Pascale Balland, university professor, researcher at the SYMME Laboratory, specialist in mechanics and materials.

-This system will be deployed in Senegal and France on the Moodle platform, either as a complement to existing practical work, for validation before a session or for free access.
+This system will be deployed in Senegal and France on the Moodle platform, either as a supplement to existing practical work, for validation prior to a session, or for open access.

-The initial aim is to validate the concept and determine the relevance of such a product.
-At least 3 sequences will be offered at the start of the 2023-2024 academic year, focusing on the mechanical characterization of materials, for 150 students per country.
-Two students from each country will be involved in setting up the content during an end-of-year internship, with both technical and pedagogical supervision.
+The initial objective is to validate the concept and assess the relevance of such a product.
+At least three sequences will therefore be offered at the start of the 2023-2024 academic year, focusing on the mechanical characterization of materials for 150 students per country.
+Two students from each country will be involved in putting together the content during an end-of-year internship with both technical and educational support.

-• Mobility from academics to the USMB APPRENDRE Department on the Moodle digital teaching platform for two colleagues Mr. FALL, Baye Mama and Ms. SENE Ndeye Awa from Cheikh Anta Diop University (Senegal) from October 16 to 20, 2023.
+• Training mobility at the USMB's APPRENDRE Department on the Moodle digital teaching platform for two colleagues, Mr. FALL, Baye Mama, and Ms. SENE Ndeye Awa from Cheikh Anta Diop University (Senegal) from October 16 to 20, 2023.

 mic senegal sene fall 2